pymc-devs/pymc-resources/Rethinking_2/README.md

 from the root directory.

+## PyMC v4 Updates

+Work is on-going to update these notebooks to be compatible with PyMC v4.
+Currently chapters 2 through 5 have been converted.

+If you wish to run these notebooks, please create the v4 environment by running:

+    conda env create -f environment_v4.yml

+and activate it with:

+    source activate stat-rethink2-pymc_v4

 ---

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br /><span>Statistical Rethinking with Python and PyMC</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/aloctavodia/Statistical-Rethinking-with-Python-and-PyMC/graphs/contributors" property="cc:attributionName" rel="cc:attributionURL">All Contributors</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.